Dave Duncan and Sons - Alaska

-Both their Upper and Lower Base Camps have heated, double-occupancy tents, hot showers, and great fishing – right out the front door.
+Duncan's Upper and Lower Base Camps both host 12 anglers each.
+Camps have heated, double-occupancy tents, hot showers, and great fishing – right out the front door.
 You will need to bring your own sleeping bag.
 Each camp has a spacious kitchen, dining facilities, and a large social tent.
 Dinners feature homemade breads and large cuts of quality meats.
 You can charge your devices in your sleeping tent.

 The Duncans' Base Camp:Whether you choose a Base Camp or a Float Trip, you'll stay in a very comfortable camp that has dry tents, hot showers, and great fishing — right out the front door.
 The tents in the Lower and Upper Base Camps are heated.
 The base camps have a spacious kitchen, dining facilities, and a large social tent.
 The deluxe sleeping tents are spacious, double-occupancy tents that will stay dry in any weather.
 The tents sit amongst the trees.
 There are well-worn paths to the food tent, the outhouses, and the river.